 Before you assume that I am going to tell you anything outside of personal ownership is bad, let me stop you!
 I actually really like Government or Municipal Vehicles and “Some” commercial vehicles.

-Cars used by govt agencies have a tendency to be (At the least) very well maintained and (In certain instances) have very low miles.
-Because of this, don’t ever overlook a vehicle just because it was used by a govt agency.
+Cars used by government agencies tend to be (At the least) very well maintained and (In certain instances) have very low miles.
+Because of this, don’t overlook a vehicle just because a government agency used it.

 7. Location Of Last Registration